karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+- Docs: replace `npm run stan:build` with `npm run build` in contributor guides (root and docs).
+STAN’s `stan:build` is only for the stan loop;
+  deployment/tooling must not depend on stan.
 - Templates (DX, no downstream leakage):
   - Add dev-only ambient types at `templates/default/types/smoz.dev.d.ts` that re-export from this repo’s `dist/index`.
 This removes ts2307 in the editor without relying on `.stan/dist`.
   - Update init copy to exclude `types/*.dev.d.ts`, ensuring the dev    declaration never ships to downstream apps.
 No tsconfig changes are transmitted; downstream templates remain “normal”.

 - Fix: restore `APIGatewayProxyEvent` import in